This post discusses how to create an effective home gym on a budget.

 Fitness or Yoga Mat

-For your home fitness space, a yoga or fitness mat is an affordable addition; you can often find one for less than thirty dollars.
+For your home fitness space, a yoga or fitness mat is an affordable option; you can often find one for less than thirty dollars.

 These mats protect your body from hard flooring and add a layer of cushioning when using weights or doing floor-based movements.

-You can get a thin one if you prefer a better grip or a thicker mat, particularly to shield joints.
+You can purchase a thin one if you prefer a better grip or a thicker mat, particularly to shield joints.

 Try this fitness mat with 1/2 of extra thickness for high-density movements.
-It also comes in many other colors.
+It also has a range of other colors.

 Fitness Mat

-This thin yoga mat comes in a range of different colors and has a non-slip surface.
+This thin yoga mat comes in many other colors and has a non-slip surface.
 Great for yoga, pilates, or any other fitness exercise.

 Yoga Mat